scottbez1/splitflap/README.md

 You can view an interactive 3d model of the design on the [project website](https://scottbez1.github.io/splitflap/).

-The [splitflap community Slack group](https://join.slack.com/t/splitflap/shared_invite/zt-dpvol87b-3zUaxXrUd8WauPXr1uBj5Q) is the best place to keep up with the latest changes or ask questions about the project!
+The [splitflap community Discord server](https://discord.com/invite/wgehm3PcrC) is the best place to keep up with the latest changes or ask questions about the project!

 Want to help support development or just say "thanks"?
 Consider a one-time or monthly sponsorship: